pronovic/smartapp-sdk/DEVELOPER.md

 process is more complicated.
 See the notes below.

-First, in your PyPI [account settings](https://pypi.org/manage/account/), create an API token with upload permissions for the apologies project.
+First, in your PyPI [account settings](https://pypi.org/manage/account/), create an API token with upload permissions for the smartapp-sdk project.
 Once you have a working keyring, configure Poetry following the [instructions](https://python-poetry.org/docs/repositories/#configuring-credentials):

 ```